Frequently Asked Questions

 We do not recommend freezing your cheese if it can be avoided.
 Freezing can change the texture of the cheese, causing it to try out and crumble.
 For this reason, thawed cheese is best used grated, crumbled, or melted in a dish whereas you are not relying on the creamy texture of fresh cheese.

 Cheese curds and string cheese are the exception to the rule.
 These actually freeze quite well without greatly affecting their texture.
 It is recommended to freeze them unopened, and follow the guidelines below.

-TIPS FOR FREEZING CHEESES: Freeze pieces of a half-pound or less.
+TIPS FOR FREEZING CHEESES:

 Use moisture-proof and airtight wrapping.

 Freeze quickly and store at 0 °F for two to six months.

 Thaw in refrigerator so cheese won’t lose moisture; the slower the cheese is thawed, the better.